String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

 How might we apply this procedure to a string theory on the minitwistor space of $AdS_3 \times S^3$?
-We shall work at level of algebra for now.
-That is, we can forget about the underlying worldsheet sigma model and focus solely on the PBGS structure.
-Implicitly, that means we are working just with the global part of $PSU(1,1|2)_1$, the zero modes.
-Moreover, since we are focusing on the boundary theory in a patch, we need only consider the subalgebra generated by $\{J^+, J^3, K^{\tilde{a}}, S^{+ A I} \}$.
+We shall work at the level of algebra for now.
+That is, we can forget about the underlying worldsheet sigma model and focus solely on the PBGS algebraic structure.
+Implicitly, that means we are working just with the global part of $\mathfrak{psu}(1,1|2)_1$, the zero modes.
+Moreover, since we are focusing on the boundary theory in a patch ($\omega_-\neq 0$), we need only consider the subalgebra generated by $\{J^+, J^3, K^{\tilde{a}}, S^{+ A I} \}$.
 We identify the operators as follows:

 One can check that the algebra of unbroken symmetries closes and that they are indeed linearly realised in the theory.

-By contrast, we introduce Goldstone modes $(\gamma,\theta_{ A })$ such that
+Following the prescription of \cite{Hughes:1986dn}, we introduce parameters $(y,\vartheta_{ A })$, which we shall think of as coordinates, which correspond to the unbroken $(J^3, S^{+ A -})$.
+We emphasise that these do not correspond to physical degrees of freedom.
+We also introduce Goldstone modes $(\gamma,\theta_{ A })$ for each of the broken symmetries such that

 These generate non-linear realisations of the broken symmetries.
+The Goldstone fields are functions of the parameters so that

+Thus, as in \eqref{eq:group_realisation}, to construct a general group element, we promote our Goldstone modes to be superfields of the coordinates $(y,\vartheta_{ A })$.
+That is, our superfields $(\gamma, \theta_A)$ now describe maps from the space spanned by $(y, \vartheta_A)$ to superspace, and we can therefore view $(\gamma, \theta_A)$ as embedding superfields.

-We also introduce the coordinate fields $(y,\vartheta_{ A })$ which correspond to $(J^3, S^{+ A -})$ but we emphasise that these do not correspond to physical degrees of freedom.
-Moreover, we are actually interested in taking two copies of this PBGS algebra, since the WZW model that we hope to build has a left- and right-action.
-As such, there also exist Goldstone modes $(\bar{\gamma}, \bar{\theta}_{ A })$ and coordinates $(\bar{y},\bar{\vartheta}_{ A })$.
-For now, these are just algebraic entities, but the notation is suggestive of the fact that soon, we will be able to identify the two copies of the Goldstone modes as holomorphic and anti-holomorphic fields and the coordinates for unbroken symmetries as complex conjugates.
+Moreover, we are actually interested in taking two copies of this PBGS algebra, since the sigma model that we hope to build has a left- and right-action.
+As such, there also exist Goldstone modes $(\bar{\gamma}, \bar{\theta}_{ A })$ which are functions of the coordinates $(\bar{y},\bar{\vartheta}_{ A })$.
+For now, these are just algebraic entities, but the notation is suggestive of the fact that we will be able to identify the two copies of the Goldstone modes as holomorphic and anti-holomorphic fields and the coordinates for unbroken symmetries as complex conjugates.
 For the most part, we will not explicitly write down the barred fields to simplify the notation.

-As in \eqref{eq:group_realisation}, to construct a general group element, we promote our Goldstone modes to be superfields of the coordinates $(y,\vartheta_{ A })$.
-That is, our superfields $(\gamma, \theta_A)$ now describe maps from the space spanned by $(y, \vartheta_A)$ to superspace, and we can therefore view $(\gamma, \theta_A)$ as embedding superfields.
 We can then propose an action for these superfields and we require it to be $G$-invariant.
 The most general $G$-invariant action is of the form